 Father and Son Artisans

-One of our main goals is to be able to provide, create and offer reusable materials in the form of wood products.
+One of Doug and Brook’s main goals is to be able to provide, create and offer reusable materials in the form of wood products.
 Items are made out to f trees, logs, reclaimed lumber, fences and other materials.
-We want to show what can be made out of wood that usually goes to waste or is thrown away.
-It is our goal to show people how beautiful the odd, bark-edged and underused woods can be and what they can be made into.
+They want to show what can be made out of wood that usually goes to waste or is thrown away.
+It is Doug and Brook’s goal to show people how beautiful the odd, bark-edged and underused woods can be and what they can be made into.
 Doug and Brook operate a tree trimming and tree service which evolved into a sawmill business.
-Lumber and wood from the tree service is used by them and other artisans and woodworkers.
+Other artisans and woodworkers, as well as Doug and Brook, use lumber and wood from the tree service.

 Many projects are a collaboration of the both Brook and Doug.
 The amount of wood generated from the sawmill gives them more ideas and plans than time to work on them.